weconnect-tobias/Show-prices-for-WHMCS/README.md

-# WHMCS Price Plugin for WordPress
+# Show prices for WHMCS Plugin for WordPress

 This plugin is compatible with PHP 8.x and the latest PHP version.